niez233/DiffuGuard/README.md

 # DiffuGuard

-Official repo for our paper “DiffuGuard: How Intrinsic Safety is Lost and Found in Diffusion Large Language Models”.
+[ICLR 2026] Official repo for our paper “DiffuGuard: How Intrinsic Safety is Lost and Found in Diffusion Large Language Models”.

 ## Initial Setup